Studying Process Engineering and Energy and Hydrogen Engineering

 • Computer-Aided Process Engineering

-Energy Process Engineering
+Energy and Hydrogen Engineering

 Master’s degree programme